PC & Console Gaming

 - Ensuring generated content felt curated and meaningful, not random.

-- Integrating the PCG system into their custom Unreal Engine build without performance hits.
+- Integrating the PCG system into their custom Unreal Engine build without performance

 - Lacking in-house expertise in advanced noise algorithms and generative grammar systems.